-Level 3 CONSISTENTLY POSITIVE APPROACH Any one of the following attributes would lead to the award of 3 merits Consistent good levels of Resilience such as persevering with a challenging tasks in multiple lessons Demonstrating a consistently good approach to Scholarship such as an improved quality in classwork or work produced is of a very high standard in multiple lessons.
-Consistently demonstrating good Fellowship by collaborating well to complete group work and showing kindness to others who are in need of support.
-3 Merits.
-Communication home by Head of House Heads of House & SLT
+Level 3 CONSISTENTLY POSITIVE APPROACH Any one of the following attributes would lead to the award of 3 praise points • Consistent good levels of Resilience such as persevering with a challenging tasks in multiple lessons • Demonstrating a consistently good approach to Scholarship such as an improved quality in classwork or work produced is of a very high standard in multiple lessons. • Consistently demonstrating good Fellowship by collaborating well to complete group work and showing kindness to others who are in need of support.
+3 Praise points.
+Communication home by Head of Year Heads of Year & SLT Level 2 2 Praise points.

-Level 2

-2 Merits.

-POSITIVE APPROACH Any of the following would result in a pupil being awarded 2 merits Good levels of Resilience such as persevering with a challenging tasks in multiple lessons Demonstrating good Scholarship such as an improved quality in classwork or work produced is of a very high standard in multiple lessons.
-Regularly demonstrating good Fellowship by collaborating well to complete group work and showing kindness to others who are in need of support.
-House tutors speak to student and allow them to reflect on the reasons for their success.
-All Staff & Head of House
+POSITIVE APPROACH Any of the following would result in a pupil being awarded 2 praise points • Good levels of Resilience such as persevering with a challenging tasks in multiple lessons • Demonstrating good Scholarship such as an improved quality in classwork or work produced is of a very high standard in multiple lessons. • Regularly demonstrating good Fellowship by collaborating well to complete group work and showing kindness to others who are in need of support.
+Year tutors speak to pupil and allow them to reflect on the reasons for their success.
+All Staff & Head of Year